-In May 2013, the District entered into a diesel fuel price cap agreement with Barclays Bank to hedge the cost of fuel for fiscal year 2014 which capped the price of fuel hedged by the District at \$2.85 per gallon.
-The District's fiscal year 2014 adopted budget for fuel expenses is \$6.5 million which is a decrease of about \$60 thousand or 1 percent, below the revised fiscal year 2013 budget.
+In June 2014, the District entered into a diesel fuel price cap agreement with Barclays Bank to hedge the cost of fuel for fiscal year 2015 which capped the price of fuel hedged by the District at \$2.95 per gallon.
+The District's fiscal year 2015 adopted budget for fuel expenses is \$6.3 million which is a decrease of about \$158 thousand or 2.4 percent, below the revised fiscal year 2014 budget.
 The District purchases fuel based on the average weekly spot price for Oil Price Information Service (OPIS) index.
 This method leaves the District open to fluctuation in the market for diesel fuel.
 The primary goal of the fuel hedging program is to reduce volatility and uncertainty in the fuel budget.
-The District hedged 1.2 million gallons, which represents approximately 65 percent of estimated fuel consumption.
-In order to maximize the hedging program's potential for economic efficiency, the District Annex which provides protection to the District in the event that the rating of Barclays Bank falls to or below "A3" by Moody's, to or below "A-" by S&P, or to or below "A-" by Fitch.
-Implementing this fuel hedging program allowed the District to reduce uncertainty in the fuel budget for fiscal year 2014 and to take advantage of the relatively low market prices on the closing date of the transaction.
-Staff will return to the Board with results of the fiscal year 2014 fuel hedging program and a recommendation on whether to continue the program in fiscal year 2015.
+The District hedged 1.2 million gallons, which represents approximately 70 percent of estimated fuel consumption for fiscal year 2015.
+In order to maximize the hedging program's potential for economic efficiency, the District partnered with the JPB, which hedged 2.3 million gallons.
+The agreement documents include a Credit Support Annex which provides protection to the District in the event that the rating of Barclays Bank falls to or below "A3" by Moody's, to or below "A-" by S&P, or to or below "A-" by Fitch.
+Implementing this fuel hedging program allowed the District to reduce uncertainty in the fuel budget for fiscal year 2015 and to take advantage of the relatively low market prices on the closing date of the transaction.
+Staff will return to the Board with results of the fiscal year 2015 fuel hedging program and a recommendation on whether to continue the program in fiscal year 2016.